shlienlab/raccoon/docs/tutorial_MNIST.rst

   import aroughcun.trees as trees nodes = trees.load_tree('raccaroughcun_data/tree.json')

+:code:`read_output.R` in :code:`scripts` is available for R users to read the hdf5 file as an R dataframe and the tree-structure json as a data.tree.

 In the plot folder, we find two-dimensional projections of our dataset at different steps of the search.
 They are colour-coded by cluster or by label (if provided).
 Depending on which parameters were selected, you may also find other plots justifying the choice of clustering or feature filtering parameters.